Technology Australia

 Innovation, Technology and Creativity in New Zealand Business

 New Zealand’s workforce and business climate are productive and diverse.
-Despite its size and relative isolation, the business-focused government nurtures several economic gifts: it’s top in the world for ease of doing business, and has the third freest economy.
+Despite its size and relative isolation, the business-focused government nurtures several economic gifts: it’s top in the world for ease of doing business, according to the World Bank’s Doing Business Report, and has the third freest economy as per the Heritage Foundation’s 2023 Index of Economic Freedom.

 Its multicultural universities and humming urban centres foster highly educated workforce and research capabilities.
 Like many countries worldwide, the challenge of adapting technology is the next big hurdle for transforming business.
 We explore how creative and innovative technology is surfacing in the South Pacific island nation.